-whether you have the member's tax file number (TFN) - if not, you can't accept member contributions if the contribution was received prior to 1 July 2017.
+• whether you have the member's tax file number (TFN) - if not, you can't accept

-- the type of contribution for example, you can accept mandated employer contributions, such as super guarantee contributions from a member's employer, at any time - the age of the member for example, you generally can't accept non-mandated contributions for members 75 years old or older - whether the contribution exceeds the member's fund-capped contributions limit
+- member contributions - the type of contribution for example, you can accept mandated employer contributions, such as super guarantee contributions from a member's employer, at any time - the age of the member for example, you generally can't accept nonmandated contributions for members 75 years old or older - whether the contribution exceeds the member's fund-capped contributions limit.

-Generally, you can't accept an asset as a contribution from a member, but there are some exceptions.
+Generally, you can't accept an asset as a contribution from related parties of your fund, but there are some exceptions.